| You Gotta Love 'em: A Poetry and Prose Anthology

 multiple anthologies and online.
 She placed in local Senior Games for two

-Distinguished Poet Series.
-She continues to write and submit her work,
+Gilbert-Chappell Distinguished Poet Series.
+She continues to write and

 Ledford’s work has appeared in Exit 109, Mountain High, Lights